 – Visa fee (approximately US$30/person, depending on nationality)

 – Travel insurance of any kind

-– Tip, drinks, personal expense and other expensive not described in the
+– Tip, drinks, personal expense and other expenses not described in the itinerary

 Back to tours